Are you one of those women who eat when they aren’t hungry?

 Overeating is a food disorder characterized by episodes of intaking big amounts of food during meals in a short period of time.

-Many research has shown that the most common food disorder isn’t anorexy or bulimia, it’s overeating.
+Many research has shown that the most common food disorder isn’t anorexy or bulimia, it’s overeating or emotional eating.

 Overeating affects badly your health and it’s the main factor that makes you gain weight and obese.

 Here you can see 12 tips on how to stop overeating: